 Official language rights provide every person with the right to speak English or French when dealing with the federal government.
 English and French are the official languages of Canada.
 A Canadian citizen educated in any province in English may send their children to school in English in Quebec.
 The Canadian citizen educated in Quebec in French may send their children to any French school in any province.

 Democratic rights under the Charter provide all Canadians with the right to vote in the election of members of the House of Commons and the provincial legislative assembly.
 Any Canadian citizen may also stand for office in either of these institutions.

 There are some limits to the rights provided by the Charter.
-For example, the freedom of speech is limited by libel and slander laws.
+For example, freedom of speech is limited by libel and slander laws.
 The Charter does not protect economic rights, such as rights to Social Assistance.
-The Courts will make the decision as to what rights may be limited under the Charter.
+The Courts will decide as to what rights may be limited under the Charter.

-In summary, the Charter guarantees civil liberties protection from actions of Parliament, legislatures, government agencies and its officials.
+In summary, the Charter guarantees civil liberties protection from the actions of Parliament, legislatures, government agencies, and officials.
 The protection is accomplished through the Courts.
 If a law or a governmental act is challenged and found by a Court to violate a civil liberty that is guaranteed by the Charter, the Court will declare the law or act to be of no force or effect.

 Dial‑A‑Law is a Calgary Legal Guidance public service project funded in part by the Alberta Law Foundation.